songster-sa/aws-developer-associate-notes/readme.md

     - envelop key / data key - to encrypt data
     - master key (CMK) - to encrypt the envelop key
 - **canNOT export keys**
+- **max data size 4kb** - what u can send to AWS to encrypt
+- **Envelope encryption** you fetch key - the key travels on network - and you use it to encrypt - performance efficient

 ## SQS - Simple Queue Service
 - message queue - distributed - pull based